Using tags to categorize your goals and projects

 • dept--finance

-Use topics to reflect a sub-department
+Use tags to reflect a sub-department

 Similar to the department above, but one click down.
 For example: